- Drug & Alcohol Abuse Prevention

 - Possession of a classified controlled dangerous substance, unless such substance was obtained directly or pursuant to a valid prescription or order from a practitioner: The offender shall be imprisoned with or without hard labor for not more than five years and, in addition, may be required to pay a fine of not more than five thousand dollars.

 Additional guidelines, including federal legal sanctions for violations of drug and alcohol laws can be found at: http://www.dea.gov/druginfo/ftp3.shtml and on the BRCC website.
-This information is also available in the Office of Student Programs and Resources and the Office of Human Resources.
+This information is also available in the Office of Office of Student Life and the Office of Human Resources.

 Controlled Dangerous Substances, Schedule I – IV (R.S.
 40:981.3)